lukewelden/lukewelden/README.md

 # Hello, I'm Luke Welden 👋

 I'm an AWS DevOps Engineer based in the UK with a passion for all things DevOps.
-I currently exploring the world of Back End Software Engineering!
+I'm currently exploring the world of Back End Software Engineering!

 ## About Me